Rouhani says Iran willing to forswear nuclear arms: TV interview

 Obama said in a television interview on Tuesday that he was prepared to test Rouhani's willingness to open a nuclear dialogue, but he did not back away from previous U.S. demands.

-In a possible gesture to ease Western concerns, Iranian authorities on Wednesday released a prominent human rights lawyer, Nasrin Sotoudeh, who was arrested in 2010 and convicted of spreading propaganda and conspiring to harm state security.
-Rouhani had pledged during his election campaign to ease some political and social restrictions at home.

-The U.S. State Department welcomed Sotoudeh's release and called on Iran to release "all prisoners of conscience."

-The United States and Iran cut diplomatic relations in 1980, after students and Islamist militants stormed the U.S. Embassy in Tehran and took American diplomats hostage.
+The United States and Iran cut diplomatic relations in 1980, after students and Islamic militants stormed the U.S. Embassy in Tehran and took American diplomats hostage.

-Obama ran for president in 2008 vowing to engage with Iran.
+Obama ran for president in 2008 in part by vowing to engage with Iran.
 But Tehran continued its nuclear development and tough sanctions imposed by Washington and the United Nations have taken a severe toll on Iran's economy.

-Also in the NBC interview, Rouhani demurred when asked whether Iran, a close ally of Syrian President Bashar al-Assad, could assure the world that Damascus would comply with a U.S.-Russia agreement to give up its chemical weapons.

-"We are not the government of Syria," Rouhani said.
-"We are one of the countries of this region which is asking peace and stability and the elimination of all weapons of mass destruction in the entire region."
+(Reporting By Matt Spetalnick; Editing by Christopher Wilson, Xavier Briand and Stacey Joyce)